-In addition to his role at Marlboro, Philip assisted Tony Checchia in the founding of the Philadelphia Chamber Music Society (PCMS), and is its Executive Director.
-Together with Artistic Director Miles Cohen, he oversees this organization that is acclaimed as one of the world’s leading and most accessible concert forums, with an annual season of 60 performances by leading international chamber and recital artists, and 45-50 educational programs.
+In addition to his role at Marlboro, Philip is Executive Director of the Philadelphia Chamber Music Society (PCMS), which he co-founded with Anthony Checchia in 1986.
+Together with Artistic Director Miles Cohen, Philip oversees this organization that has grown into one of the world’s largest, most accessible and respected concert forums, with an annual season of 50 concerts by renowned chamber groups and recitalists, and 50 educational outreach programs.

-Philip is also a composer with a terminal M.A. degree from the University of Pennsylvania, where he studied with Richard Wernick, George Crumb and George Rochberg; and a Bachelor’s degree from the Oberlin Conservatory.
-Many of his works are available through the Theodore Presser publishers.
-Philip has received awards from the Pennsylvania Council on the Arts, and has been commissioned by artists including Felix Galimir, Ignat Solzhenitsyn and the Miami and Chicago Quartets.
-His Violin Concerto was premiered, in 2012, by Lenuta Ciulei and the George Enescu Philharmonic in Bucharest, and his works have been played also by principal members of the Philadelphia, Cleveland and Pittsburgh orchestras.
+Philip is also a composer with a graduate degree from the University of Pennsylvania, studying with Richard Wernick, George Crumb and George Rochberg; and a Bachelor’s degree from Oberlin.
+Many of his works are available through Theodore Presser publishers.
+He has received awards from the Pennsylvania Council on the Arts, and has been commissioned by artists including Felix Galimir, Ignat Solzhenitsyn, and the Miami and Chicago Quartets.
+His Violin Concerto was premiered by Lenuta Ciulei and the George Enescu Philharmonic in Bucharest, and his works have been played also by principal members of the Philadelphia, Cleveland and Pittsburgh orchestras.
 Philip has led composition seminars at the Curtis Institute, University of Pennsylvania, Rutgers University and elsewhere.